(866) 615-9507

 Employee Welfare Plans Exempt from ERISA Regulations

-An employee welfare plan exempt from ERISA regulations would be one that falls outside the scope of the Act due to specific characteristics or the nature of the plan sponsor.
+An employee welfare plan exempt from ERISA regulations would fall outside the scope of the Act due to specific characteristics or the nature of the plan sponsor.
 Here are some common examples:

 • Small plans: Plans with fewer than 100 participants whose benefits are paid from the employer’s general assets or fully insured, or small welfare plans that are insured or unfunded.